Skip to main content

 When an extension or splitter is used, it can cause interference for a few reasons:

-• Electromagnetic interference (EMI): OBD-II signals can be affected by EMI, which is caused by electromagnetic fields generated by other electronic devices or power lines.
-When an extension or splitter is used, it can increase the susceptibility of the OBD-II signal to EMI.
+• Electromagnetic interference (EMI): OBD2 signals can be affected by EMI, which is caused by electromagnetic fields generated by other electronic devices or power lines.
+When an extension or splitter is used, it can increase the susceptibility of the OBD2 signal to EMI.

 Using Splitters and Extensions With Bouncie

-If you must use a splitter or extension with your Bouncie device, it's important to choose one that is designed for GPS devices and shielded to minimize interference.
+If you need to use a splitter or extension with your Bouncie device, it's important to select one that is designed for GPS devices and shielded to minimize interference.
 Low-quality splitters and extensions can cause interference, so it's best to avoid them.
 Additionally, you should avoid routing the cable near sources of EMI, such as power lines or electronic devices.
 It should also be secure and not hanging.
+Reliable adapters designed for GPS devices can help minimize interference, so consider investing in a high-quality option if an adapter is necessary.

 Did this answer your question?